The kilowatt-hour defined, and what it means to you

 What is a kilowatt-hour?

-For electric utilities, the kilowatt-hour (kWh) is the most common billing unit for energy delivered to consumers.
+First, a reminder: for electric utilities, the kilowatt-hour (kWh) is the most common billing unit for energy delivered to consumers.
 A kilowatt-hour is a unit of energy equivalent to one kilowatt of power expended for one hour of time.

 There are two simple elements to understanding your kilowatt-hour consumption: